Peel Estuary and Mandurah - Observations

 Updates

 I came across this kangaroo again on 15th August and 25th September 2022, 2nd of January and 2nd of February 2023.
 In January she was obviously carrying a large joey in her pouch, so she has done very well; in February the joey was following her around.
-The injury was still conspicuous, but not so much so as it was in the earlier sightings.
+The injury was still conspicuous, but not so much as it was in the earlier sightings.
 Oddly she seems tamer than most of the swamp mob, I wonder why.
-On the February siting there was a young joey near her.
+On the February sighting there was a young joey near her.

 I happened to see her again on 2023/05/12.
 I could not get a good photo, but I think her mouth looked much the same as it did in 2022/08/13.
 She did not have a joey following her.